Are you wondering what is CBG? If yes, you should check out our informative guide right here on the key things to understand.

 Differences Between CBG, CBD & THC

-The primary difference between THC and CBD is that THC gets you high, and CBD does not have the same psychoactive effects.
+The primary difference between THC and CBD is that THC gets you high and CBD does not have the same psychoactive effects.
+If it is the “high” feeling that you desire, then Area52 has products containing delta 8 THC that can give you this.
+Alternatively, if don’t want to experience any psychoactive effects, then CBD products are the ones for you.

 The majority of CBD research focused on preventing seizures and has been approved by the FDA in pharmaceutical-grade for use with this purpose in children.
 However, there is also plenty of research showing that CBD is great for inflammation and anxiety, as well as potential anti-cancer properties.